exu3/GitHub-Workshop/website/README.md

-# Virtual CodeDay: Intro to Git & GitHub
+# Intro to Git & GitHub

 #### HOW TO CONTRIBUTE: